kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * `--filter pandoc-citeproc` : citations

-With html and docx files, equations are a bit tricky. pandoc allows you to define $\LaTeX$ blocks in the markdown file, which are passed straight through to $\LaTeX$ without any change.
+With html and docx files, equations are a bit tricky. pandoc allows you to define \LaTeX blocks in the markdown file, which are passed straight through to \LaTeX without any change.
-LaTeX then processes it to render it correctly.
+\LaTeX then processes it to render it correctly.
-However, to HTML and docx, pandoc will remove LaTeX blocks.
+However, to HTML and docx, pandoc will remove \LaTeX blocks.
-With HTML, you can specify `--mathjax` which will attempt to render LaTeX as mathjax, which works most of the time.
+With HTML, you can specify `--mathjax` which will attempt to render \LaTeX as mathjax, which works most of the time.
 This webpage for example was generated entirely from a markdown file, rendered to html using pandoc.
 I have found a few cases where mathjax did not work correctly for me though.
 So there may be some experimenting involved.
 With docx, pandoc will (currently) convert to mathjax for only a certain set of the markdown equation syntax.

-The good news is that anything you do in LaTeX, you can do in Markdown and render as a pdf.
+The good news is that anything you do in \LaTeX, you can do in Markdown and render as a pdf.
-The bad news is you are still writing LaTeX (although less of it), and you have lost complete html and docx conversion capability.
+The bad news is you are still writing \LaTeX (although less of it), and you have lost complete html and docx conversion capability.
 Also, Markdown / Pandoc currently does not support spliting the source document across multiple files.
 I've not found this a concern since the markup is pretty light.
 However, for large reports this may be a issue and the workarounds for this that I found were not clean.